Scholastica: Studies

 What is known of Scholastica derives from the Dialogues of Gregory the Great.
 Early calendars and place names in the area around Monte Cassino support the historical accuracy of St. Gregory the Great's account of her life.
 Gregory names as his sources four of Benedict's contemporaries.
 A contemporary, Caesarius of Arles, wrote the Regula virginum (Rule for Virgins), a rule drawn up for virgins living in community, for a community which was headed by his sister, Caesaria.

 Veneration

 Scholastica is the patron saint of Benedictine nuns, education, and convulsive children, and is invoked against storms and rain.

-Her feast is celebrated on 10 February.
-Saint Scholastica's Day bears special importance in the Benedictine monastic calendar.
+Her feast is celebrated on 10 February, and Saint Scholastica's Day bears special importance in the Benedictine monastic calendar.
+The Diocese of Aachen locally keeps a secondary feast of the translation of Scholastica's relics on 6 February, while Premonstratensians commemorate her on 9 February.
+Scholastica is also remembered in the Church of England and the Episcopal Church on 10 February.

 In iconography, Scholastica is represented in a Benedictine habit, often as an abbess, and holding the Rule of Saint Benedict, with a crucifix or an ascending dove.

-Scholastica was selected as the main motif for a high value commemorative coin: the Austria €50 'The Christian Religious Orders', issued 13 March 2002.
-On the obverse (heads) side of the coin Scholastica is depicted alongside Benedict.
+Scholastica was selected as the main motif for a high-value commemorative coin: the Austria €50 'The Christian Religious Orders', issued 13 March 2002.
+On the obverse (head) side, Scholastica is shown alongside her brother, Benedict.

-Scholastica is honored on the calendars of the Church of England and the Episcopal Church on 10 February.
-The calendar of the Diocese of Aachen has an additional feast of the translation of Scholastica's relics on 6 February, the Premonstratensians commemorate her on 9 February.